-The market for sensitive skin creams is huge – more and more people are now looking after their skin and making wise choices in
+The market for sensitive skin creams is huge – more and more people are now looking after their skin and making wise choices inorder to avoid aggravating it.
+But what about your scalp?
+It’s the third most common area for sensitive skin and needs just asmuch care and attention.

 If your scalp is sensitive, it’s easily irritated, so you need a shampoo that tackles the source of irritation.
-For a lot of
+For a lot ofpeople, that’s dandruff.

 Anti-dandruff shampoo helps to protect your scalp from substances that trigger dandruff.
 It also works to help keep your scalp healthy and hydrated.